sagarbaver/Clean-Code-Notes/README.md

 - Concurrency bugs aren’t usually repeatable, so they are often ignored as one-offs instead of the true defects they are.
 - Concurrency often requires a fundamental change in design strategy.

+## Foundations of the SOLID Principles

+### Design Smells

+#### Rigidity
+It is the tendency of a software to be difficult to change.

+#### Fragility
+It is the tendency of the software to break in many places every time it is changed.
+Usually, it breaks in areas that have no conceptual relationship.
+Dependency between modules leads to fragility.

+#### Immobilility
+It is the inability to reuse software from other projects or from parts of the same project.
+Coupling and dependency makes system immobile.

+#### Viscosity

+#### Needless Complexity
+Accounting for future requirements makes system needlessly complex.

 #

 <a name="chapter14">